 On August 16, 2022, the Inflation Reduction Act of 2022 was signed into law.
-The Company is in the process of evaluating the impact of the recently enacted law, including whether the Company is subject to the corporate alternative minimum tax.
+As guidance is released the Company is continually evaluating the impact of the recently enacted law.
 However, the Company does not expect the impact to be material to its accompanying condensed consolidated financial statements.